top of page

 Toss the chicken halfway through the cooking time to brown all surface areas

-When all sides are cooked, remove from the pan.
+When all sides have browned, remove from the pan.

 Add the onions and garlic together.
 Let cook for about 2-3 minutes until soft.